-The maintenance and repair instructions in this manual are keyed to the sectional views, Figures C-1, C-2 or C-3, and the corresponding parts identification lists.
+The maintenance and repair instructions in this manual are keyed to the sectional views, Figures C-1 and C-2, and the corresponding parts identification lists.
 Refer to the separate Parts List Manual for replacement parts.

 Select a suitable location, preferably indoors, to perform required maintenance.
 All work must be performed by qualified personnel.